Wardergrip/ZombieSurvivalGameAI/README.md

 https://user-images.githubusercontent.com/42802496/216970709-17d77c47-f5ea-4ebd-ac8b-f7ab91d82b06.mp4

-I opted for a behavior tree becausee of the simplicity.
+I opted for a behavior tree because of the simplicity.
 ![image2](https://user-images.githubusercontent.com/42802496/216971864-e69c17dd-47e8-447b-916c-b28a55f30df0.png)

 For those that are not familiar with behavior trees, you start at the root node and execute each node under it starting from the left.